VowpalWabbit/vowpal_wabbit/README.windows.txt

 It's  handy to have a bash shell to run git
 You can use a git bash shell fron the https://windows.github.com/ if you don't have it already.
 Or you can just edit the changes using notepad to read the files.
-Git Patching seemed to have some problems with the files.

-There are end of line problems with patching with git.
+There are end of line problems with patching with git patch.
-I used the GnuWin32 patch package hhttp://gnuwin32.sourceforge.net/packages/patch.htm which will run in a dos batch file.
+I used the GnuWin32 patch package binaries from http://gnuwin32.sourceforge.net/packages/patch.htm which will run in a dos batch file.
 This seems to be able to deal with patching without damaging the windows <CR><LF> pairs.

 **************************************************************************************************************